 The concept of providing a fenced dog park area within Victoria Park was raised during the community consultation process and considered in preparing the Master Plan.
-Although the concept received limited support, a fenced dog park area could potentially be incorporated into the Events area in the southwest corner of the Park where support infrastructure could be available, and where the visual impact of the fencing would be minimal.
+Although the concept received limited support, a fenced dog park area could potentially be incorporated into the Events area in the southern part of the Park where support infrastructure could be available, and where the visual impact of the fencing would not impact on the historically significant open parkland areas.